liitfr/liit-sandbox-www/readme.md

 ...
 ```

-**To avoid data enrichment & cleansing on client side**, I use Contentful plugin transformations to do it during build rather than during web browsing !
+**To avoid data enrichment & cleansing on client side**, I use Contentful plugin transformations to do it during build rather than during web browsing.
 This way, **bundled js are also lighter** since you won't have to require librairies such as slugify or moment to reproduce expected behavior on client side ! :metal:

 For example, the blogpost model :